mobolic/facebook-sdk/docs/api.rst

   between objects, e.g., feed, friends, groups, likes, posts.
 If left empty, ``get_connections`` will simply return the authenticated user's basic information.
+* ``fields`` – A ``string`` or group of (comma separated) ``strings``.
+Accepts one or more fields of the edge specified in connection_name, or one or more fields/edges of the node connected to the given object_id by said edge.
+    This parameter allows for nested queries to the GraphAPI, supported by the field expansion feature.
+See the GraphAPI docs for syntax and further examples.

 **Examples**